BBVA/patton/docs/source/docker.rst

   - -c, --cron-expr.
 The cron expresion to program executions of the update process.
 If not present the update process runs once.
   - -w --webhook.
 The URL to use as webhook.

-patton-server docker imgge uses the following environment variables to customize execution:
+patton-server docker image uses the following environment variables to customize execution:

 - WORKERS (default: 1.
 Do not change this value if you're not really sure you're doing!)
 - BACKLOG (default: 512)